Family and kids in the Flower Strip

 Keukenhof Gardens

 Besides the splendour of the flowers, one of the most beautiful things about Keukenhof Gardens is that it can be enjoyed by visitors of all ages.
 At the petting zoo, children can meet curious goats and sheep, wallowing pigs, strutting peacocks and cuddly rabbits.
-The Miffy playground and hedge maze are an excellent opportunity for little ones to burn off steam, whilst a fun scavenger hunt will lead families to the most beautiful spots dotted around the park.
+The Miffy playground and hedge maze are an excellent opportunity for little ones to burn off steam, whilst the fun scavenger hunt will lead families to the most beautiful spots dotted around the park.
+In mid-April, don't miss a festive flower parade like no other as the Bloemencorso’s array of colourful floats and displays travels along a 40km route from the coastal town of Noordwijk to Haarlem.
+Hundreds of thousands of spectators take the opportunity to enjoy the carnival atmosphere of the parade, and there’s even the chance to spot luxury cars and live bands that join the procession.

 Space Expo

-Space Expo lets you discover the world of astronauts: earn your very own astronaut diploma!
-Space Expo is the visitor centre of ESA ESTEC and the museum of space travel.
+Space Expo lets the little ones discover the universe and they can even earn their very own astronaut diploma!
+Space Expo is the visitor centre of ESA ESTEC and the Museum of Space Travel.
 André Kuipers' original Soyuz capsule is on display, there’s a model of the International Space Station (ISS), so big you can walk through it, and don’t miss the life-size scale model of the Moon landing.

 Museum Stoomgemaal

 The Halfweg steam pumping station Museum Stoomgemaal is the oldest and largest working paddlewheel steam pumping station in the world.
 It was built in 1852 and served as a drainage pumping station to pump the surplus water from the Haarlemmermeer and the North Sea Canal.
-The pump no longer has a hydraulic function, but for a few days a year, it is still set to work.
-The museum still breathes the old atmosphere and the exhibition, openwork boiler, the industrial steam engines and engine room will win the awe of every child.
+The pump no longer has a hydraulic function, but it is still set to work for a few days a year.
+The museum still breathes an authentic atmosphere, and the exhibitions and industrial steam engines will win the awe of every child.

 Jumpin Noordwijk

-Too much energy left after a day full of flower sightseeing?
-At indoor park Jumpin Noordwijk, the kids can blow off some steam on the many trampolines.
+Is there too much energy left after a day full of flower sightseeing?
+At the indoor park Jumpin Noordwijk, kids can blow off some steam on the many trampolines.
 And while you’re there, release your inner child and go for a jump as well.
-But there’s more: the park also offers formula 1 racing simulators with VR, obstacle courts, free-running tracks, ninja parkour, and there’s a play zone for the little ones.
-And for the smallest visitors, KidsZoo is a soft play paradise for children aged 1-12 years.
+But there’s more: the park also offers Formula 1 VR racing simulators, obstacle courts, free-running tracks, ninja parkour, and a play zone.
+And for the very smallest visitors, KidsZoo is a soft play paradise for children aged 1-12 years.

 Funzone Aalsmeer